SESYNC-ci/data-package-lesson/docs/_slides/metadata.md

 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

-IMPORTANT: In the `personnel.txt` file, if a person has more than one role (PI and contact), make multiple rows for this person but change the role on each row.
+IMPORTANT: In the `personnel.txt` file, if a person has more than one role (for example PI and contact), make multiple rows for this person but change the role on each row.
 See the help page for the [template function](https://ediorg.github.io/EMLassemblyline/reference/template_core_metadata.html) for more details.
 {:.notes}

 ===